aternosorg/taskmaster/README.md

 When using both attributes, all properties **must** be marked with either the [`Serializable`](src/Communication/Serialization/Serializable.php) or [`NotSerializable`](src/Communication/Serialization/NotSerializable.php) attribute, otherwise an exception will be thrown.

+### Synchronous environment

+In some cases special handling is required when the task is executed in a synchronous environment using the [`SyncWorker`](src/Environment/Sync/SyncWorker.php), e.g. you might not want to close file handles that are still used by other tasks.
+The `Task::isSync()` function can be used to check if the task is being executed synchronously.

 ### Handling the result